JeremyLeslie84/JeremyLeslie_ePortfolio.2022.3.28./README.md

 # Application Summary/Introduction - Encryption Application.

 The following c++ script is for a simple XOR cipher application that reads an encrypted string from a file, decrypts the string, and checks its values against a user input for authorization.
-I have included it in this ePortfolio to demostrate the following skills: data encryption techniques, string parsing, file read/write algorithms, simple data structure implementation, and evaluation statements.
+I have included it in this ePortfolio to demonstrate the following skills: data encryption techniques, string parsing, file read/write algorithms, simple data structure implementation, and evaluation statements.

 # Execution Screen Shot(s).